line72/usbmdistros/website/content/products/skyforest-a_new_dawn.md

 ---

 ## Vinyl
-* Purchase from [Blast Beats Vinyl](https://blastbeatsvinyl.com/products/skyforest-a-new-dawn-yellow-violet-swirl-vinyl-lp) for $34.00 :: yellow/violet swirl vinyl lp
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/skyforest-a-new-dawn-vinyl-lp-color) for $29.99 :: (color, lim.111)